bmmp80/MiddleManBusiness/Project_Description.md

 # Detailed Main Script Execution
 ## 1. Database Creation (CreateDatabase.py)
 #### create_database
 This file sets up the SQLite database (named “business_tracker.db”) with all the required tables and relationships.
-Key points include:
+The tables created are:
 ##### Contact:
 Stores information about suppliers, customers, and middlemen.
 It includes fields such as id (an auto‑increment primary key), name, site, phone, and type (with a CHECK constraint to allow only 'supplier', 'middleman', or 'customer').
 Unique constraints ensure that the combination of id and name, or id and phone, remains unique.
 ##### Offer: